 - + The Third Eagle: a Sioux bodyguard bums his way between the stars, meeting moviemakers, bodysnatchers, monster mathematicians, alien pimps, miners and zillionaires.
-A quite funny book about going for what you truly want, with a highly nonstereotypic genius for a narrator.
+A quite funny book about going for what you truly want, with a highly nonstereotypic social genius for a narrator.

 - + The Lens of the World: a pint-size Renaissance genius struggles to create a humane oasis in his harsh society.
 Very likable character (and book)

 - Kids'/teen science fiction.
 Menolly, a musical prodigy punished for composing, runs away from her fishing village.
 She finds a place for herself at last in a music school, but her scars don't heal overnight.
 Thinking small can be surprisingly persistent...
 Dragondrums, third in the set, follows her best friend; less relevant to the gifted.

 - + Moreta, Dragonlady of Pern

 - A study of a prodigy's fall due to simple overwork and overcommitment.
 Unexpectedly subtle, for McCaffrey.
 Later generations romanticize Moreta as heroic, but she's just a natural organizer who works herself to death.
 A warning for all manic geniuses--and that's pretty much all of us.
 You won't like the message, but you need it.

 - Three brilliant women stuck in the wrong careers (a foundling librarian, a geek princess, and a wizard in drag) try to feel their way out... psychologically deep fantasy-comedy.